jochuang/finsight/README.md

     How to read a sample report?

   - Method:
     This budgeting framework is inspired by the zero-based budgeting system, which is a method to allocate all money earned to expenses, savings, and investment.
-The net result is income minus expenditures equal zero, and every dollar has a purpose.
+The goal is to achieve net zero when subtracting expenditures from income, so that every dollar is allocated and has a purpose.
     I break down the main finance categories into 5 cateogries: Monthly Bills, living expense, discretionary spending, occasional spending, and savings

 Documentation